wsargent/slf4j-benchmark/README.md

 Let's run with an async appender that writes to console.
 We use the LoggingEventAsyncDisruptorAppender.

 We have have to be careful with this disruptor, because it logs using an internal buffer.
 If the buffer fills up completely, the appender will start rejecting log events completely, which makes it really fast in benchmarks, but isn't what we really want.
+So we use the console appender here.

 ```xml
 <configuration>